 Enviroseal™ ProctorWrap™ is the right wrap to control condensation and is suitable for use behind both brick veneer and lightweight clad walls.
 Enviroseal™ ProctorWrap™ is classified as a water barrier and is a vapour permeable wall wrap in accordance with AS/NZS 4200.1.

-Vapour Permeable is the right choice behind lightweight cladding
+Vapour Permeable is the right choice behind both brick veneer and lightweight cladding

 Know the facts: 'Breather' products

 Traditional ‘breather’ products are vapour barrier (impermeable) products that have been perforated with tiny holes to allow the transfer of air and water vapour.
 The process of perforating the membrane also removes the ability of the membrane to withstand air and water penetration, making it unsuitable for use behind most lightweight cladding materials unless specified otherwise by the cladding manufacturer materials which require a combination of low permeability and water barrier properties.